SaswatB/crylic/docs/README.md

 # Intro to Crylic

 {% hint style="warning" %}
-Crylic is currently in an Open Alpha.
+Crylic is currently in a Private Alpha.
 Features, configurations, and documentation are subject to frequent changes during this phase.
 Feel free to email us at [info@crylic.io](mailto:info@crylic.io) for any questions or feedback; we'd love to hear from you!
 {% endhint %}

 Crylic is a design tool that edits code.